 OK, so how about the rest of you?

-Examples?
+Do you have examples?
 Ideas?
 Experiences?
 Have you ever owned or fostered a dog that was constantly vocal on walks?
 Let me know!